Apparent Failure Focuses the Mind

 It is that moment when every safety net is removed, and all you are left with is your own energy, ability and creative effort—that great things are given birth and begin to grow.

-Fear creates mediocrity.
 It is something that can be used by authority figures of all kinds to trap you in roles they would have you play.
 Fear of change, fear of failure, fear that something is not going to work, fear that there is no other path—this is the power held by others over your life.
-It seems almost essential that the worst things you can possibly imagine have to happen in order for that fear to be fully tamed—”How much worse could it possibly get?”—I think that’s a great place to be.
-It’s a perfect starting point.
+It seems almost essential that the worst things you can possibly imagine have to happen in order for that fear to be fully tamed—”How much worse could it possibly get?” is a perfect starting point.

 I attribute what I am now and what I expect to become in business and in life to those disastrous situations that have happened to me.